ADP - IN - The difference between the types of detergents

 Which detergent is best for treating stains?

-Stains can happen in many different circumstances, which is why there are so many different types of them.
-A greasy stain you get while cooking will be different to a dirt-stain you get outside.
+Stains can happen in many different circumstances.
+For example, a greasy stain you get while cooking will be different to a dirt stain you get outside.

 Finding the right detergent for you

-If you’re wondering which detergent to buy, the factors to consider are:
+To summarise, if you’re wondering which detergent to buy, these are the factors you should consider: